pseeth/argbind/README.md

 You can also use `bind` directly on classes - see [here](./examples/bind_existing).

-### Note!

-The catch is that the function's argument MUST be typed.
-This is required so that ArgBind knows how to parse it from the command line.

 # Limitations and known issues

 There are some limitations to ArgBind, some due to how Python function decorator works,